seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 The *Udāna* version of the above passage has something significant about it.
 There the entire *sutta* consists of these few sentences.
-But the introductory part of it says that the Buddha was instructing, inciting and gladdening the monks with a *Dhamma* talk connected with *Nibbāna*:
+But the introductory part of it says that the Buddha was instructing, inciting and gladdening the monks with a Dhamma talk connected with Nibbāna:

 > *Tena kho pana samayena Bhagavā bhikkhū nibbānapaṭisaṁyuttāya dhammiyā kathāya
 > sandasseti samādapeti samuttejeti sampahaṁseti*.[^fn134]

-This is a pointer to the fact that this sermon is on *Nibbāna*.
-So the implication is that in *Nibbāna* the *arahant's* mind is free from any attachments.
+This is a pointer to the fact that this sermon is on Nibbāna.
+So the implication is that in Nibbāna the *arahant's* mind is free from any attachments.

 There is a discourse in the *Nidāna* section of the *Saṁyutta Nikāya*, which